- Creating Eco-Conscious Products

 This eco-label is awarded to products that disclose quantitative information about their environmental characteristics.
 It is managed and issued by the Sustainable Management Promotion Organization (SuMPO) of Japan.

-Having begun its efforts in 2002, BIL has received System Certification* for printers and facsimiles.
+Having begun its efforts in 2002, BIL has received System Certification* for printers and All-in-Ones.
 BIL is currently working on acquiring the EcoLeaf label for main Brother products.
 (EcoLeaf has been merged with the CFP Communication Program and is being managed as the SuMPO Environmental Labeling Program.
 In 2019, EcoLeaf's management organization split off from the Japan Environmental Management Association for Industry to become independent SuMPO.)

 - Examines whether the system for calculation, verification, and disclosure/application built inside a business that wishes to acquire the label meets the requirements, and issues certification if it does.